vim-airline/vim-airline/README.md

 ![tabline](https://f.cloud.github.com/assets/306502/1072623/44c292a0-1495-11e3-9ce6-dcada3f1c536.gif)

+Note: This extension only works in terminal vim at the moment.

 ## Seamless integration

 vim-airline integrates with a variety of plugins out of the box.
 These extensions will be lazily loaded if and only if you have the other plugins installed (and of course you can turn them off).